How to Choose the Most Suitable Term Plan

 2. Premium Affordability

-Term insurance should cost 1-2% of your annual income
+My rule: Term insurance should cost about 1-2% of your annual income.

 | Rider | What It Does | Worth It? |